niels-lubbes/cyclides/README.md

 ## Introduction

-We present Mathematica code for the automatic verification in the proof of Proposition 4 in the article "Translational and great Darboux cyclides".
+We present Mathematica code for the automatic verification of some of the proofs in the article "Translational and great Darboux cyclides".

 For running the code copy paste the code presented below in [Mathematica](https://www.wolfram.com/mathematica/trial/).
 The same code can be found in the Mathematica file [cyclides.nb](https://raw.githubusercontent.com/niels-lubbes/cyclides/master/cyclides.nb?token=AF74RI5WHEIOYDZWOJAIARTBUUO6G).